Research

 3. Foreignness and the Incentive to Generate Alpha: Evidence from Offshore Cross-Border Mutual Funds, 2024.

-Abstract: We analyze the performance and competitive position of European mutual funds domiciled offshore (in Ireland or Luxembourg) and sold in multiple countries across the world.
-These offshore cross-border funds are more actively managed and have a markedly stronger flow-performance sensitivity, which suggests a more sophisticated investor base and a greater incentive to generate alpha.
-Consistent with a skill-based argument, such funds consistently outperform relative to their onshore counterparts.
-Importantly, the return predictability of active management is up to twice as high for offshore cross-border funds.
-Finally, we rule out an alternative explanation based on a more diversified shareholder base.
+Abstract: We analyze Europe equity funds domiciled offshore in Luxembourg/Ireland (top 2/3 domiciles in the world by total assets) and sold across the world, relative to their onshore counterparts.
+These offshore cross-border funds are more actively managed and have a markedly stronger flow-performance sensitivity.
+This suggests a more sophisticated and performance-sensitive clientele less concerned with brand foreignness.
+Consistent with a greater incentive to generate alpha, such funds not only outperform, but the returns to active portfolio management are also more than twice as high.
+Finally, we rule out an alternative explanation based on a more diversified shareholder base..